lanimall/docker-samples/terracotta-ee-4x/README.md

 Finally, you could also check that you see a cache client connected in the Terracotta management console (http://localhost:9889/tmc)

-## Using docker-compose to automate most of it!!
+## Using docker-compose to automate most of it

 I create docker-compose scripts so that we could start all related component from 1 single command.